-Without wishing to sound defeatist at the first idea of a DIY Funeral, there is a reason why Funeral Directors exist.
 At the time of someone's passing, it is a difficult moment, a period of grieving will ensue after the shock.
-Arranging a funeral yourself will be no mean feat but it can be achieved and the short guide below will hopefully assist in going some way to help.
+Arranging a funeral yourself can be achieved and the short guide below will hopefully assist in going some way to getting started.

 These are elements most people would prefer to take for granted rather than arrange a DIY funeral.
 If you are to take on the duties of a Funeral Director, you will need to consider most if not all of the following agenda.
 Speaking to crematoriums, religious bodies, individual coffin and cask manufacturers as well as the details you were seeing to already.

 Organising a DIY funeral will not be for everyone.
-Occasions where they might be suitable is if there is a large family wishing to take on different aspects.
+Occasions where they might be suitable for any family wishing to take on different aspects personally by themselves.
 If the death is one that is being managed or known before the fact, the person dying may wish to take part in organising their own funeral.
 This is something that could be experienced by close family and friends who wish to help.
-Ultimately this is the most personalised funeral option, it may work out cheaper too.
+Ultimately this is the most personalised funeral option, it will most likely work out much cheaper too.